IlyaKonka/pptx-Editor/README.md

 * There are two example presentations in the *pptx_examples* folder.

 * It's a maven project.
-To build it with java 8 uncomment this lines:
+To build it with java 8 uncomment this lines in *pom.xml*:

 ```
 <source>1.8</source>